sagemath/trac_to_gh/Issue 5015.md

 # Issue 5015: Horrible bug in old (and new) symbolic calculus: f(x)=1; f*e --> BOOM!

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5015

 Original creator: was